matchaxmoxie/matchaxmoxie/README.md

 <div align="center">

-## Open to Opportunities
+## Currently Exploring Opportunities

-**Seeking:** Full-time roles in AI Strategy, Technical Program Management, and Data Engineering
+**Focus Areas:** AI development, data engineering, and technology consulting

-**Focus Areas:** Scaling AI systems • Cross-functional technical leadership • Data-driven product development
+Let's connect if you're building with people at the heart of innovation.

 ---